 - Fire and other insurance policies

-Closing on the home takes place when all of the procedures of the escrow are done.
+Closing on the house takes place when the steps of the escrow are done.
 All expenses like title insurance, inspections and real estate commissions are paid.
-You'll then receive the title to the house and the title insurance gets issued as stated in the escrow instructions.
+The house's title is given to you and title insurance begins per the steps of your individual escrow agreement.